 How to Make Pan Seared Chicken Breasts

-Here is how to make this quick and easy recipe.
+Are you ready to make a winner of a chicken dinner?
+Here is how to make this quick and easy chicken breasts recipe:

-Serve the pan seared chicken breasts immediately!
+- Serve immediately!
 You can keep any cooked chicken breasts warm in the oven (we suggest around 200F) while you cook the remaining pieces.

 To key to making sure that the chicken is cooked properly here is to make sure that they are pounded to be nice and thin.
 This will assure that they cook quickly and crisp up perfectly.

 To make sure that they are cooked through, you can slice the chicken.
 The chicken is done when the juices run clear and the chicken is no longer pink.
 Use a meat thermometer to be extra sure that the chicken is done.
 The chicken should be 165F.